Systems & Platform Design

 The redesign was guided by a set of core principles that emerged from research, deep knowledge of the product, and years of watching where customers struggled.

 The old design was a monolith.
 Want to turn on caching?
 You had to build a complex rule inside the everything-interface, then push the entire configuration.
 Want to update some hostnames?
 Same thing, push the whole config.
-Slow and risky.
+It was slow and risky.
 We broke the object model apart so that individual pieces could be versioned, permissioned, and activated independently.
 Hostnames, rule sets, and settings became portable objects.
 You want to let someone manage image caching without giving them the keys to the entire configuration?
 Now you can.

 The challenge was that portability adds complexity.
 Where once you versioned, activated, and permissioned a single object, now there are many.
 So the design had to be contextual.
 When the system can offer to do something for you, even if that's not the screen you're on, it should.
 When related actions can be bundled together, bundle them.
 Reduce the cost of the flexibility we were adding.